 We aren’t just customer-centric, we are obsessed with our customers.
 We consider every user of Latchel’s services to be a customer.
 We want every user to have the best possible experience using our services and interacting with our employees.

+You can’t get better by staying the same.
 There is always more to learn and grow as individuals and as a company.
-We constantly seek to understand why the industry works the way it does.
+We constantly seek to understand why the industry works the way it does and how to make it work even better.
 We challenge ourselves to grow, even when it’s uncomfortable.

 Bias for Action

 We act quickly so we can learn quickly.
 We don’t waste precious time talking about hypotheticals when we can deliver now and discuss reality and ways to improve.
 We prototype our ideas and get real feedback.
 We don’t put off for later what can be resolved right now.

 We have a clear picture of what success looks like and we constantly measure our performance against our vision.
 We focus our energy on the real business measures that drive future success, not top-line vanity metrics looking at past success.
 A business without metrics is just a hobby.